Robredo not opposing martial law in Mindanao

 “The PDP-Laban supports the decision of its party chairman, President Duterte, to declare martial law over the entire island of Mindanao.
 We believe that a temporary state of martial law, used properly, can be an effective tool to achieve the peace and development in Mindanao that our party has fought for throughout our existence,” the ruling party said in a statement.

-Even the President’s ally from another political party, Nacionalista Party congressman LRay Villafuerte of Camarines Sur, shared PDP-Laban’s sentiments.
+An ally of the President from another political party, Nacionalista Party congressman LRay Villafuerte of Camarines Sur, shared PDP-Laban’s sentiments.

 “The decisive move made by the President is a clear signal to all that the government is on top of the situation and is capable of protecting the citizenry,” Villafuerte, vice chairman of the House Committee on Defense, said in a statement.

-But for Rep. Gary Alejano of Magdalo party-list who is a former Marine captain, placing the entire Mindanao under martial law is worrisome considering that Maute attacks are confined only to Lanao Sur province.
+But for Rep. Gary Alejano of Magdalo party-list who is a former Marine captain, placing the entire Mindanao under martial law is worrisome considering that Maute attacks are confined only to Lanao del Norte province.

 “Aside from the Maute group, security problems in Western and Central Mindanao have been there for the longest time.
 This may mean that martial law could extend much longer than intended.
 Let us be vigilant that such declaration would not be abused in the process,” Alejano said.

-He clarified that he is counting on security forces to contain the Maute and other threats the soonest possible time and prevent any spillover to other parts of the country.
+He clarified that he is counting on security forces to contain the Maute and other threat groups the soonest possible time and prevent any spillover to other parts of the country.

 Please follow our commenting guidelines.